JCalderan/xebicon2019-spinnaker-handson/part3/exercice1/README.md

 # Blue/Green deployment
 ## Exercice 1:

-To use Spinnaker Red/Black deployment, we are going to use ReplicaSet instead of deployment
+To use Spinnaker Red/Black deployment, we are going to use ReplicaSet instead of deployment.

 You can start the application from this pipeline templates:

-Create a new pipeline called Xebicon-service from this template:
+Create a new pipeline called Xebicon-service from this template.

-You should replace the comment in the template by a values of your choise.
+You should replace the comment in the template by a value of your choice.

 For each template, you should create a new pipeline.